-An investigation by the Matanuska-Susitna Borough into an animal-care complaint filed by People for the Ethic Treatment of Animals (PETA) has cleared the kennel of four-time Iditarod Trail Sled Dog race champion Dallas Seavey of Willow.
+An investigation by the Matanuska-Susitna Borough into an animal-care complaint filed by a dog there handler has cleared the kennel of four-time Iditarod Trail Sled Dog race champion Dallas Seavey of Willow of any wrongdoing.

 “This complaint is absolutely false,” Iditarod race veteran and borough Mayor Vern Halter said in a statement on Wednesday.